coinmini/slingshot/participants/Fildown.md

 ## (7) How are you structuring the data?

-We use Mysql to structure these datasets
+We use MongoDB to structure these datasets

 ## (8) What pre-processing are you doing before ingesting the data?